 Can you tell us a bit more about your role at Crick Software?

-My background is in teaching – I was an elementary school teacher in Northamptonshire, England.
+My background is in teaching – I was a primary teacher of Year 1 and Year 2 children in Northamptonshire.
 Day to day, I’m involved in authoring and editing resources for LearningGrids.
-Testing is also an important part of the job – looking at everything with a critical eye and making sure what we are producing is relevant, topical, and meeting the intended objective; also, the small (but equally important) details of checking sounds, pictures, and text are all working as planned.
+Testing is also an important part of the job – looking at everything with a critical eye and making sure what we are producing is relevant, topical and meeting the intended objective; also, the small (but equally important) details of checking sounds, picture and text are all working as planned.

 How do you decide on new activity topics?

 Obviously, we keep abreast of current initiatives and trends in the education world, what’s going on in the curriculum – but also listen to feedback from our team of Education Consultants who are out in the field engaging with teachers and telling us what is being asked for.
 We take regular audits of the range of resources we are producing to make sure that we are providing a balance across curriculum areas, ages and themes.

 How much of a factor is “universal design” when you’re creating resources?

 We want our resources to be as useful and accessible to as many pupils as possible, offering support (as well as stretching those pupils who need it).
 Many of our resources can be easily and quickly modified to adapt the level of support offered – so a group of children may be working on exactly the same resource but with differing levels of support.
 Also, we very often create groups of linked resources to allow children an entry level to the activity that is most appropriate to them – so for some this may be a sentence building activity, while for more independent writers this may be a word bank on the same topic.